Reserve Constable Program

 What is an APD Reserve Constable?

-- Works under direct or general supervision of a police officer
+- Depending on the task, works under direct supervision of a police officer or the general supervision of the police department.

 What is the Purpose of the Reserve Program?

-- Strengthen relationship between police and community through educational training, community interaction and crime prevention
+- To strengthen the relationship between the police and community through educational training, community interaction and crime prevention.

-- Allows opportunity for citizens and students to work within the police department
+- Allows opportunity for citizens to volunteer within the police department.

-- Assistance to the police department in various scenarios that may arise (e.g. natural disasters)
+- To provide assistance to the police department in various community events.

-- Educating the public in matters relating to crime prevention
+- Educating the public in programs relating to crime prevention.

 What Duties do Reserves Perform?